Youssef1313/simple-interpreter/README.md

 ### Goto statement syntax

 the goto statement is used with labels.
-The label declaration must start with the `label` keyword, followed by a valid label name.
+The label declaration must start with the `label` keyword, followed by a valid label name, followed by a colon, and followed by a statement.

 **Note:** Two labels cannot have the same name.
+**Note:** The statement **must** be in the same line with the label declaration.

 #### Example